reubence/reubence/README.md

 Jack of all trades, Master of One
 ---------------------------------

-I am a Creative Coder, Blogger and self-proclaimed Designer who specialises in creating thoughtful experiences for brands.
+I am a Data Scientist by training and Full-Stack Developer by profession who specialises in creating thoughtful experiences for brands.
+(Also a self-proclaimed Designer)

 In my swiss army knife of FullStack skills, React is my sharpest blade.
-With over 2 years of experience in React, I've contributed to communities and startups alike, and so far, thankfully nothing has fallen apart.
+With over 2 years of experience in React, I've contributed to open-source communities and startups alike, and so far, thankfully nothing has fallen apart.

-From here on, it's just Onwards and Upwards 🚀
+From here on out, it's just Onwards and Upwards 🚀

 <!-- I bring to the table combined experience in Software Engineering & Project Management.

 My strengths are in understanding the complexities of Product, Business, Technology and People, helping you seamlessly scale up by implementing cutting-edge systems & frameworks that are carefully chosen to fit your use case and needs.
  -->
 * 🌍  I'm based in Mumbai, India
-* 🖥️  See my portfolio at [reubence.com](https://reubence.com) (Still Working On It!)
+* 🖥️  See my portfolio at [reubence.com](https://reubence.com)
 * ✉️  You can contact me at [reuben.rapose@gmail.com](mailto:reuben.rapose@gmail.com)
 * 🚀  I'm currently working on [Nothing...
 Hire Me!](https://www.linkedin.com/in/reubence/)
 * 🧠  I'm learning to automate videos using remotion.js
-* 🤝  I'd love to collaborate on open-source projects, startups or anything that involves building/creating something!
+* 🤝  Open to collaborating on open-source projects, startups or anything that involves building/creating something!
-* ⚡  Fun Fact : In a past life, I was a Data Scientist who made decisions for people who did not care about my decisions.
+* ⚡  Fun Fact : In a past life, I was a Data Scientist.

 ### Skills